crossbeam-rs/crossbeam/README.md

 * [`deque`], work-stealing deques for building task schedulers.
 * [`ArrayQueue`], a bounded MPMC queue that allocates a fixed-capacity buffer on construction.
 * [`SegQueue`], an unbounded MPMC queue that allocates small buffers, segments, on demand.
+* [`spsc`], a bounded SPSC queue that allocates a fixed-capacity buffer on construction.

 #### Memory management